samsara/samsara/clients/python/README.md

 # samara-sdk

-A python client sdk for Samsara.
+A Python 3 client sdk for Samsara.

 ## Usage